Randomized Adversarial Style Perturbations for Domain Generalization: Experiments

 \subsection{Implementation Details}

-We employ ResNet18 and ResNet50~\cite{he2016deep} pre-trained on ImageNet~\cite{deng2009imagenet} as our backbone network architectures.
+We employ ResNet18 or ResNet50~\cite{he2016deep} pretrained on ImageNet~\cite{deng2009imagenet} as our backbone network architectures.
 We use the SGD optimizer with a learning rate of 0.0005 decayed by 0.1 after 30 epochs.
-Batch size is set to 32 and the number of epoch is set to 60.
+The batch size is set to 32 and the number of epochs for training is set to 60.

-For our approach, we set the threshold of the ground-truth class probability $\tau$ to 0.8, the step size $\epsilon$ to $\frac{2}{255}$, and the number of attack iterations to 5 for all datasets which are randomly selected values.
+For our approach, we set the threshold of the ground-truth class probability $\tau$ to 0.8, the step size $\epsilon$ to $\frac{2}{255}$, and the number of attack iterations to 5 for all datasets.
 Note that $\epsilon$ is rescaled by multiplying $\frac{64}{\text{channel size}}$ to maintain the size of perturbations at each layer.
-RASP and NFM are applied to the 2nd, 3rd, and 4th residual blocks, before and after each block, respectively.
+RASP and NFM are applied to the 2nd, 3rd, and 4th residual blocks, before and after each block, respectively, as illustrated in Figure~\ref{fig:overall}.
+All of the experiments are performed on a single TITAN-XP GPU using VESSL~\cite{vessl}.